tl-its-umich-edu/archive-db/README.md

 python archive_db.py
 ```

 The CSV files, each named according to the table name, will be in an `archive-` subdirectory under `data`.
+Archive directories are named according to the following scheme, with each element separated by a hyphen: "archive", the name of the database, and the local date and time (to second precision).